tiqdy/WebProject-cryPIto/README.md

-🪙 cryPIto
-cryPIto is a cryptocurrency-themed web project designed to provide users with an engaging and informative interface to explore digital currencies, market data, and crypto-related news.
+🪙 cryPIto is a cryptocurrency-themed web project designed to provide users with an engaging and informative interface to explore digital currencies, market data, and crypto-related news.
 The project focuses on a modern UI, responsive design, and clean separation between structure (HTML) and styling (CSS).

 🌐 Project Overview